AqwamCreates/DataPredict/docs/Tutorials/SavingAndLoadingModelParameters.md

 ```

+Additionally, if you had saved your model as a text file, then you can copy paste the content to a module script and require it to a new variable.
+Once that is done, you can load the model parameters as shown above

 Make sure the model parameters structure are the same as shown as in the API reference.
 Otherwise, it will break the model when you try to run it.

 # Wrapping up